 I started with Ultramarine Blue for the flowers, creating the initial shapes of the composition by dropping the paint right into the very wet paper.
 The color fanned out beautifully, running up into the newly-created crinkles in the masa paper.
 Painting into wet paper is one of those techniques where you have to embrace the unexpected.
 You can’t control where the color will go – you put it where you want it and then go with the flow.
 In this case I think it’s a nice start.

 I kept moving, adding in lots of Aureolin Yellow and Antwerp Blue in the background, in layers of uneven color to get some modulation in tone.
 I added some Permanent Magenta to the flowers to give them some depth, careful to leave whites where I could.
 Then I left it to dry.
 When I came back in I started adding harder edged areas of grasses and stalks, being sure to soften them here and there.
 I also added more ultramarine blue to the petals to start building up definition.

 It’s going in a good direction, but I don’t think it’s quite done yet.
 Next step is to flatten the painting.
 Methods I’ve read about include gluing the masa to a backing sheet, flattening with a brayer as I go.
 I like working with the lighter weight paper though, so I think I’ll try dampening it and putting a warm iron to the back side and see where that gets me.
 Once it’s flat I’ll continue adding sharper details to the foreground and a bit to the midground.
 I think I’ll leave the back row of flowers soft to enhance depth in the final composition.

-The cat was having a close look and I think he agrees it needs more work.
+Above – my cat Finnegan was having a close look, and I think he agrees it needs more work.